travis-ci/docs-travis-ci-com/user/github-oauth-scopes.md

 Note that for open source projects, we don't have any write access to your source code or your profile.

+Make sure to check with [GitHub API's documentation](/user/github-oauth-scopes/) for additional details on the scopes we use.

 * `user:email`

     We synchronize your email addresses for the purpose of emailing you build